Mad Love (Bush song)

 Mad Love is the lead single from Black and White Rainbows, the seventh studio album by British rock band Bush.
 It was released on 6 February 2017.

+Music

+Lyrics

+According to an interview in Daily Star on March 17, 2017, Gavin Rossdale has confessed that he will "always love" his ex-wife Gwen Stefani.
+And he went on to call Gwen his "muse", saying that despite their split, he is still inspired by her.
+His band's new song Mad Love is dedicated to Gwen.

+"The song is about forgiveness," Gavin explained to the Daily Star.
+"To find each other again.
+Every song I write is a bit about Gwen.
+She will always be my muse and I will be inspired by her whether we like it or not.
+And I will always love her, she is the mother of my children."

 Music video

 The video for Mad Love featured Bush performing the song on a rooftop of a building.
 There are also shots of Gavin Rossdale in a well-worn red room while belting out lyrics.

 Performances

 Bush performed Mad Love live on The Voice UK, a British television talent show on which Gavin Rossdale served as a coach.